-- JRF I was able to make payments for benefits and operating expenses regardless of market conditions. - JRF I's liquidity remained above the threshold in the normal environment and was adequate in both stressed environments.
+- ✓ JRF I was able to make payments for benefits and operating expenses regardless of market conditions. - ✓ JRF I's liquidity remained above the threshold in the normal environment and was adequate in both stressed environments.
 JRF I Cash Flow Forecasting

-Cash flow forecasting accuracy for January through June was in the $90^{\rm th}$ percentile.
+Cash flow forecasting accuracy for July to December was in the 90th percentile.

-Prepared for: Finance and Administration Committee - Period Ending June 30, 2023
+Prepared for: Finance and Administration Committee - Period Ending December 31, 2023

-Judges' Retirement Fund II (JRF II)

-The JRF II provides retirement benefits to California Supreme and Appellate Court Justices and Superior Court Judges first appointed or elected on or after November 9, 1994.
+Judges' Retirement Fund II (JRF II) The JRF II provides retirement benefits to California Supreme and Appellate Court Justices and Superior Court Judges first appointed or elected on or after November 9, 1994.
 This system provides a unique combination of two basic types of retirement benefits: a defined benefit plan and a monetary credit plan.
 The benefit payment is comprised of member contributions and a portion of employer contributions, plus interest.
 Monetary Credits provide a lump sum payment to those Judges who leave the bench before reaching eligibility for the defined benefit plan.

-Liquidity Coverage Ratio Analysis

-Liquidity

-Coverage = Ratios (LCR)

-0.00

-cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses

-Funding Sources Level II: Cash and cash equivalents Level III: Sale of public assets Threshold: Indicates the Fund's ability to cover 100% of monthly obligations Normal Environment - 30-Day Liquidity Coverage Ratios The 30-day LCR included investment and non-investment available cash flows.
+Liquidity Coverage Ratio Analysis Coverage = cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses Funding Sources Level II: Cash and cash equivalents Level III: Sale of public assets Threshold: Indicates the Fund's ability to cover 100% of monthly obligations Normal Environment - 30-Day Liquidity Coverage Ratios The 30-day LCR included investment and non-investment available cash flows.

-Level I: Level I LCRs remained above the threshold in January through June.
-Fluctuations in Level I assets are typically due to Monetary Credit Payments.
+Level I: Level I LCRs remained above the threshold in July through December.
+Fluctuations in Level I assets are typically due to Monetary Credit Payments, specifically in September and October.
 Monetary Credit Payment discrepancies can occur when the actual retirement date payout differs from the initial planned retirement date.
 Monetary Credits provide a lump sum payment to those Judges who leave the bench before reaching eligibility for the defined benefit plan.
 Level I & III: Since Level I LCRs remained above the threshold, it was not necessary to utilize Level III assets.
 Fluctuations in Level III assets are primarily due to Monetary Credit Payments which can double the outflows for the month.

 Stressed Environments - 30-Day Liquidity Coverage Ratios Stressed environment LCR scenarios were calculated assuming starting assets were stressed by the percentages actually experienced over 5 days in the 1987 market crash and 30 days during September 2008.
 Starting assets were further reduced by a transactional liquidity % equal to the estimated % of the assets that could have been liquidated during the 30-day period.
 Under the stressed scenarios, asset class sources were reduced to zero.

-Feb 23 Mar 23 Apr 23 May 23 Jun 23 Month Level I: Level I assets would have been adequate had a stressed event similar to "Black Monday" occurred.
+Level I: Level I assets would have been adequate had a stressed event similar to "Black Monday" occurred.
 Fluctuations in Level I assets are typically due to Monetary Credit Payments.
 Monetary Credit Payment discrepancies can occur when the actual retirement date payout differs from the initial planned retirement date.
 Monetary Credits provide a lump sum payment to those Judges who leave the bench before reaching eligibility for the defined benefit plan.
 Level I & III: Since Level I LCRs remained above the threshold, it would not have been necessary to utilize Level III assets.
 Fluctuations in Level III assets are primarily due to Monetary Credit Payments which can double the outflows for the month.